Skip to content

 Science

 He had a great interest in scientific instruments and in astronomical matters.
 During the terms of Edmond Halley and James Bradley as astronomers royal, Graham produced instruments to their specifications for the Royal Greenwich Observatory.
 He also made astronomical devices for the French Academy of Sciences.
-He was also commissioned by Charles Boyle, 4th earl of Orrery, to create a clockwork model showing the motions of the planets around the Sun.
+He was also commissioned by Charles Boyle, 4th Earl of Orrery, to create a clockwork model showing the motions of the planets around the Sun.
 The device became known as an orrey.
 Graham was made a fellow of the Royal Society in 1721.
-He served on the society council in 1722, 1724, 1726, 1728 and 1739.
+He served on the society council in the years 1722, 1724, 1726, 1728 and 1739.

-Graham died at his home in Fleet Street, London on the 16th November 1751.
+Graham died at his home in Fleet Street, London on the 16th of November 1751.
 He was buried in the same tomb as his mentor Thomas Tompion in Westminster Abbey.

 Related content